MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 The risk model score indicates the likelihood that an event is fraudulent.
 This score is a number between 0 and 999.
 The lower the score, the lower the probability of fraud.
 You can analyze the following elements:

 - **Risk score distribution** – The **Risk score distribution** chart shows the event volume, aggregated by risk model score.
 - **Top risk countries and regions** – The **Top risk countries and regions** chart shows a geographic view of the five countries and regions that have the highest bot encounter rates.
-That figure is defined as events that have a risk score that is above 900.
+This figure is defined as events that have a risk score that is above 900.

 ### Rule decision